fernandofiglesias-wex/SSO-Desktop-Program/README.md

 ## 📥 Installation

-### Download and Run (Easiest)
+### Download and Run the Self-Contained Version (Easiest)
-1. Download the latest `SSOConfigManagerUI.exe` from the releases
+1. Download the `standalone.zip` from the `publish` folder
-2. Place the executable in your desired location
+2. Extract the files in your desired location
 3. Run as an administrator (recommended for SSO operations)

 ### Build from Source